tinymce/tinymce/CONTRIBUTING.md

 > In the future these will likely be automated via the lerna-supported [conventional commit](https://conventionalcommits.org) specification, for now this is done manually.

-In theory minor bumps can be done in the package.json by hand but for consistency we recommend using the lerna tooling for both. `yarn lerna version` is the only way to do this without breaking links between packages.
+In theory minor bumps can be done in the package.json by hand but for consistency we recommend using the lerna tooling for both. `bun lerna version` is the only way to do this without breaking links between packages.

 For each changed package choose major, minor or patch as appropriate depending on the flow-on effects of this version change.
 Afterwards, you _must_ run the git commands below to push the version and related tags correctly.